oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 |\<prefix>_subnets.auto.tfvars|	Contains TF for all subnets for all VCNs.|
 |\<prefix>_default-dhcp.auto.tfvars	|Contains TF for default DHCP options of each VCN in each region |
 |<br>\<prefix>_nsgs.auto.tfvars<br>\<prefix>_nsg-rules.auto.tfvars</br></br>| Contains TF for NSGs in each region |

-## Export and Modify Rules

-You can export existing security rules and route rules in OCI.
-On choosing **"Network"** in the SetUpOCI menu and **"Export existing secrules and RouteRules to CD3"** and **"Export existing DRG Routerules to CD3**" submenu will allow to export existing security and route rules.

-On choosing this option, you will get a prompt to enter the Compartment Name for which you want to export the rules.
-When left blank, rules will be exported for all Compartments in the tenancy.

-Exported rules are written to 'SecRulesinOCI', ‘RouteRulesinOCI’ and 'DRGRouteRulesinOCI' tab of the cd3 excel.

-**DO NOT** open your CD3 file during the export process.

-This option is useful when you want to present the CD3 to the customer as the Actual Representation of OCI console.(i.e provide the contents of OCI in the CD3 excel)

-**<ins>Modify Rules</ins>**

-On choosing **"Network"** in the SetUpOCI menu and **"Modify SecRules"** and **"modify RouteRules"** and **"Modify DRG RouteRules"** submenu will allow to modify existing route rules and security rules in OCI tenancy.

-**SecRulesinOCI tab** – The tool reads this sheet and deletes(backs up to the backup directory) all existing security rules in OCI and replace them with the contents of this Tab.

-**RouteRulesinOCI tab** – The tool reads this sheet and deletes(backs up to the backup directory) all existing route rules in OCI and replace them with the contents of this Tab.

-**DRGRouteRulesinOCI tab** – The tool reads this sheet and deletes(backs up to the backup directory) all existing DRG route rules in OCI and replace them with the contents of this Tab.

 ## Modify Network